frenkxs/ergoMM/README.md

 to NA will be removed. `ergoid` should be formatted as factor, `fu_startd` is a date in the yyyy-mm-dd format.

+If the baseline dates are the same for all participants in the data, then you may use a sigle date value in the yyyy-mm-dd format.

 **data** ERGO multimorbidity data.
 The default is shift_data.
 To access the ERGO multimorbidity data, contact Frank van Rooij (f.vanrooij at erasmusmc.nl) and Silvan Licher (s.licher at erasmusmc.nl).